Danny Sonner: Peterborough United to Port Vale

 Sonner spent the 2004–05 season at League One Peterborough United, then managed by Barry Fry.
 He spent February to May of that season on loan with Port Vale, making 13 appearances.
 Impressing during his loan spell, he signed with Vale permanently for the start of the 2005–06 season.
 A regular under Martin Foyle, he also spent the 2006–07 season at Vale Park, where he and Tony Dinning became the old heads at the centre of the park.
-Sonner was popular with the fans and in fact played more games for the club than he did for any other club.
+Sonner was popular with the fans and played more games for the club than he did for any other club.
 However, at the age of 35, Sonner rejected Vale's contract offer, claiming that offer was too low paying.
 He said: "I deserve a rise and a decent offer.
 The club wants me to play for next to nothing.
 If they carry on paying Conference wages, then the club is going nowhere.
 They talk about promotion, but don't want to keep players."
 Chairman Bill Bratt responded by saying that: "The manager had faith in Danny to pluck him from Peterborough reserves and to offer him another contract with better terms... if he thinks he is on next to nothing he should try working in the pottery industry for 40 hours a week for £200."